DamengRandom/tipify/dotnet-cqrs.md

 Example story:

-We try to get an acitivty data from `GetActivityController`, we pass teh data id as object into `GetActivityCommandHandler` and inside handler we check whether the activity exists or not, abd if activity has been found, we pass it into ActivityDTO (Data Transfer Object) and return ActivityDTO back to `GetActivityController`.
-Finally, controller will send `OK(activity)` as response back to APi consumer.
+We try to get an activity data from `GetActivityController`, we pass the data id as object into `GetActivityCommandHandler` and inside handler we check whether the activity exists or not, and if activity has been found, we pass it into ActivityDTO (`Data Transfer Object`) and return ActivityDTO back to `GetActivityController`.
+Finally, controller will send `OK(activity)` as response back to API consumer.